๐ In this article

 Key Takeaway

-Large families are gift-giving ecosystems โ high volume, pooled resources, complex social obligations.
-The difference between harmony and conflict often comes down to one thing: transparency.
-A shared, accessible gift ledger is not just a convenience โ it's a peace-keeping tool for any family.
+The difference between a harmonious extended family and a fractured one often comes down to one thing: transparency.
+A shared, accessible gift ledger is not just a convenience โ it's a peace-keeping tool.